 CAC 40: The 40 major French companies

 You can start by focusing on the 40 major French companies.
 They are listed on the stock exchange, called the CAC 40 (equivalent to the Dow Jones in the USA).
 You can then check their available positions and apply directly to the ones with English required.
-If the job description is in French, it is recommended to apply in French, even though English is the main language for this position.
+If the job description is in English, it is recommended to apply in French.
+Do it even when English is the main language for this position.
+You do not need to prove your proficiency in English if you are a native or lived in an English-speaking country.

 In some big companies’ recruitment team, the job description redaction, broadcast and first selection can be given to junior executives.
 And it is more likely that they will do this sourcing job in French… It would be a pity not to apply to avoid preparing your CV and cover letter in French.